devieffe/portfolios/README.md

 9. [Helpful resources and links](https://github.com/devieffe/portfolios?tab=readme-ov-file#helpful-resources-and-links)

 ## Summary ##
-Frontend and full stack web developers and UX designers play pivotal roles in shaping user experiences online.
+Frontend (FE) and full stack (FS) web developers and UX designers play pivotal roles in shaping user experiences and software making.
 At the basics of their professional identity is the portfolio — a digital showcase of skills, creativity, and problem-solving prowess.
 For these tech-savvy professionals a well-crafted portfolio isn't just a collection of past projects, it's a strategic tool to demonstrate expertise, attract potential employers or clients, and showcase their unique approach to design and development for the modern web.

 ## Frontend web developers: showcasing technical mastery and innovation
 Frontend web developers are the architects behind the visible parts of websites—the layout, design, and interactivity that users engage with directly.
 Their portfolios should reflect not only their technical proficiency but also their ability to create intuitive user interfaces that enhance usability and engagement.